 Some shares have similar characteristics to debt, such as redeemable fixed rate preference shares.
 These shares

-and so the cash flow looks more like an investment by way of a loan than a subscription of share capital.
+Accordingly, the cash flow looks more like an investment by way of a loan than a subscription of share capital.
 CFM31080 gives an example.
 However, because the investor’s right to dividends and to return of capital on redemption are conferred by shares, the investor’s shareholding will not be a creditor loan relationship.

 Looking back at the history, “shares with guaranteed returns” legislation was introduced by FA (No 2) 2005, which became CTA09/PT6/CH7 to bring certain shares, and arrangements involving shares, into the loan relationships legislation where they give a return similar to the return on a debt.
 This legislation was repealed with effect from 22 April 2009.
 Guidance on the repealed provisions begins at CFM45000.

 Some debt has similar characteristics to shares, for example where the creditor’s return is linked to the increase or decrease in the value of a company’s shares.
 In some cases these may be treated for accounting purposes as debt instruments with embedded derivatives or equity instruments and special rules apply.
 The main guidance starts at CFM37600.